Greeku Veerudu: Production

 The film's title is based on a song from Ninne Pelladata (1996).
-Nagarjuna's look in the film was based off of Orlando Bloom from Pirates of the Caribbean, Brad Pitt and Robert Downey Jr.'s look as Tony Stark.
+Nagarjuna's look in the film was based on Orlando Bloom from Pirates of the Caribbean, Brad Pitt and Robert Downey Jr.'s look as Tony Stark.

 Music

 The music was composed by S. Thaman.
 Audio soundtrack was released on Aditya Music label.
 Greeku Veerudu audio has been released on 3 April 2013 at Shilpakala Vedika, Nagarjuna with his entire family has attended the event.